Blue-billed Curassow

 Frequently Asked Questions

-Blue-billed Curassows are diurnal, meaning they are active during the day.
-Their peak activity occurs in the early morning hours just after sunrise and again in the late afternoon before they retreat to the trees to roost for the night.
+They are strictly diurnal, with peak activity occurring in the early morning hours just after sunrise and again in the late afternoon before they retreat to the canopy to roost for the night.

 Record Blue-billed Curassow at your habitat